Robxxt/Basic_CI_CD/README.md

 Persist data beyond the lifecycle of a job.
 Using `actions/upload-artifact` to upload the file/blob and `actions/download-artifact` to download it for the next job.

 This is very useful because it allows you to dedicate a job to compile the code.
 And then you can download the binary in the next job to test it.

+The file is getting uploaded to github storage cloud and persists usually for 90 days (for public repos), then it gets removed.
+The storage used counts against your github account storage quota.
+You can customize the duration of retention using `retention-days: <int>`.
+When you run a new workflow it will create a new artifact for the new run history.
+Another option is to remove the artifacts manually from the workflow run.

+***NOTE***: You can also download the workflows.